flpvsk/codepodcast.com/site/posts/2018-07-05-p2p-people-to-people/index.md

 to third-parties with no negative consequences to the company.
 Turkey successfully blocks citizens' access to Wikipedia.
 Those are all results of peoples' decisions of course, but there's also something else at play.
-Our mainstream technology stack make execution on all of those decisions ridiculously easy.
+Our mainstream technology stack makes execution on all of those decisions ridiculously easy.

 The Internet didn't quite deliver on its original promise and today we're